Exploring Work Ethic: How to Define and Showcase It

 Employees With a Good Work Ethic

-On the other hand, a person with a poor work ethic is constantly cutting corners, producing low-quality work, and frequently late.
+On the other hand, a person with a poor work ethic is constantly cutting corners, producing low-quality work, and frequently being late.
 They aren't particularly concerned with meeting deadlines and have little desire to take responsibility for their own actions.

 The Essential Skills of a Strong Work Ethic